Ananya-yv/Car-Pricing-Dashboard/README.md

 3. ### Transmission:
    Autumatic Transmission cars are costlier than mannual ones.
 4. ### Fuel:
    .
-Diesel cars have the highest prices.
+Diesel cars have the highest prices.<br>
    .
-Diesel cars bought in 2019 are costlier than those bought in other years.
+Diesel cars bought in 2019 are costlier than those bought in other years.<br>
    .
-Petrol cars are costlier compared to CNG and LPG ones.
+Petrol cars are costlier compared to CNG and LPG ones.<br>
-5. ### Engine CC:
+6. ### Engine CC:
    The price for cars with engines of 500 - 1500cc doesnt vary considerably.
 The selling price tends to increase as the engine size exceeds 1500cc.
 <br>
 <br>